Live Webinar 11/20: SMB Cyber Survival Guide 2025

 So that's how I got my first taste of what was going on and how cyber risks could impact people.

-After that, I started taking classes at the International Risk Management Institute (IRMI) and got my Management Liability Insurance Specialist (MLIS) and my Cyber Insurance and Risk Management (CyRM).
-Now I'm working with the Cyber Insurance Academy, and getting another designation.
+After that, I started taking classes at the International Risk Management Institute (IRMI) and got my Management Liability Insurance Specialist (MLIS) and my Cyber insurance and Risk Management (CyRM).
+Now I'm working with the Cyber insurance Academy, and getting another designation.
 I'm the go-to cyber person, and I'm teaching it to other people.

 What skills do you think are essential for selling cyber insurance in today's market landscape?